 The new look of the PSVR 2 is officially here!
 And, as expected it does improve upon the original design, and then some.

 The main differences here are mostly found in the more minimal design.
 The area which houses the lens themselves looks far slimmer, no doubt due to an upgrade, more slimline lens setup.

 There's also more unison in terms of colour.
 Instead of the almost 50/50 split of black and white with the PSVR, this headset is predominantly one colour - making it far more clean and aesthetic to look at.

 In addition, expect to find an intriguing fan inside the PSVR 2 for cooling purposes, and there's also a mechanism inside to ensure the lenses don't steam up.
 Speaking of lenses, the PSVR 2's are also adjustable whereas the original PSVR's aren't.

 When Will See More?

-We think it could be some time until we get a price and design reveal based on Sony's approach with PS5.
+We think it could be some time until we get a price reveal based on Sony's approach with PS5.

 We have seen the first game that'll be playable on PSVR 2, Horizon Call Of The Mountain, which looks incredible.